mahajanankur/boxq/docs/migration.md

 ### Overview

-If you have a custom SQS implementation, Enterprise SQS can provide significant improvements in reliability, performance, and maintainability.
+If you have a custom SQS implementation, BoxQ can provide significant improvements in reliability, performance, and maintainability.

 ### Migration Benefits